Redlining: History

 With the help of NPA, a coalition of loosely affiliated community organizations began to form.
 At the Third Annual Housing Conference held in Chicago in 1974, eight hundred delegates representing 25 states and 35 cities attended.
 The strategy focused on the Federal Home Loan Bank Board (FHLBB), which oversaw S&Ls in cities all over the country.

 In 1974, Chicago's Metropolitan Area Housing Association (MAHA), made up of representatives of local organizations, succeeded in having the Illinois State Legislature pass laws mandating disclosure and outlawing redlining.
 In Massachusetts, organizers allied with NPA confronted a unique situation.
 Over 90% of home mortgages were held by state-chartered savings banks.
 A Jamaica Plain neighborhood organization pushed the disinvestment issue into the statewide gubernatorial race.
 The Jamaica Plain Banking & Mortgage Committee and its citywide affiliate, The Boston Anti-redlining Coalition (BARC), won a commitment from Democratic candidate Michael S. Dukakis to order statewide disclosure through the Massachusetts State Banking Commission.
 After Dukakis was elected, his new Banking Commissioner ordered banks to disclose mortgage-lending patterns by ZIP code.
 The suspected redlining was revealed.
 Richard W. "Rick" Wise, a former community organizer who led the Boston organizing, has published a novel, Redlined, which gives a somewhat fictionalized account of the anti-redlining campaign.

 NPA and its affiliates achieved disclosure of lending practices with the passage of The Home Mortgage Disclosure Act of 1975.
 The required transparency and review of loan practices began to change lending practices.
 NPA began to work on reinvestment in areas that had been neglected.
 Their support helped gain passage in 1977 of the Community Reinvestment Act.

-Redlining was prevalent in Canada from the 1930s to 1950s in Ontario, with intergenerational consequences that persist to the present day.